traktuner/networkShareMounter/README.md

 Network shares are stored in a NSUserdefaults domain among other configurable aspects of the app.
 The easiest way to configure the app is to create a configuration profile and distribute the profile via MDM.
 Alternatively, the configuration can also be done manually via the command line (i.g. defaults).
 See [configuration preferences](#configuration-preferences) for all available values.

 **Username variable**
-To avoid creating a profile for every user you can use `%USERNAME%`, which will be replaced with the login name of the current user.
+To avoid creating an MDM distributed profile for each user, you can use `%USERNAME%`, which will be replaced with the current user's login name.

 **SMBHome**
-If the current user has the attribute `SMBHome` defined via LDAP or Active Directory, the user home will be mounted automatically.
-This is usually the case when the Mac is bound to an Active Directory and the LDAP attribute `HomeDirectory` is set.
-If necessery, you can set the attribute for a local user manuelly: `dscl . create /Users/<yourusername> SMBHome \home.your.domain<yourusername>`.
+If the current user has the `SMBHome` attribute defined via LDAP or Active Directory, their home directory will be mounted automatically.
+This typically occurs when the Mac is bound to an Active Directory and the LDAP attribute `HomeDirectory` is set.
+If necessary, one can manually set the attribute for a local user with the following command: `dscl . create /Users/<yourusername> SMBHome \home.your.domain<yourusername>`.

 ### Configuration preferences